Electronic Reserves, or e-reserves, includes all reserve materials that are accessed online, regardless of format.

 Reserve Item Webforms

-If you click the Journal Article icon, you'll see the following webform:
+If you click the Journal Article icon, for example, you'll see the following webform:

 You must fill out all fields with a red asterisk, but we would appreciate you filling out any additional fields for which you have the information.

-- I will upload a file: You can upload a file, usually a PDF.
-(We prefer black-and-white scans at 300x300 dpi.)
+- I will upload a file: You can upload a file.
+Chapters from published books should be in PDF format.
+We prefer black-and-white scans at 300x300 dpi.
 Filenames should not contain spaces or punctuation except the dot separating the file extension (e.g. ".pdf").

-- I will bring the material to the library: Please drop off the material (photocopies or source books) at the Undergraduate Library or Central Circulation service desks or send it in campus mail.
+- I will bring the material to the library: Please drop off the material (photocopies or source books) at the Undergraduate Library or Main Stacks service desks or send it in campus mail, and we will create the PDF.

 Awaiting Supply By Instructor